How to Maintain a Coated Vehicle

 Add the detergent to one of the buckets and agitate using the mitt or sponge to dilute.
 This will be your "wash" bucket.
 The other filled bucket will be your "rinse" bucket.

-If the car is too dirty, pre-rinse the car by blasting it with jets of water to remove dirt and debris
+If the car is too dirty, pre-rinse the car by blasting it with jets of high-pressure water to remove dirt and debris

-Starting from the top of the car, start spiraling downwards around the car using your wash mitt and work in a couple of panels.
+Starting from the top of the car, start spiraling downwards around the car using your wash mitt and work in a couple of panels

 Dip and agitate the mitt or sponge in the "rinse" bucket before reloading it with the detergent in the "wash" bucket.